History of Suresnes: The 1900s

 The new church of the Immaculate Heart of Mary.

 Religious objects, some religious paintings, the pulpit, and the organs are sold.
-The money raised was used to maintain the local old people's homes.
-During the dispersal, the notoriously anticlerical mayor praised “the priest's correct attitude.”
+The money raised was used to maintain the local older people's homes.
+During the dispersal, the notoriously anticlerical mayor praised "the priest's correct attitude".
 The state of disrepair of the church was advanced; at the time, it belonged to the commune, having pre-dated the Concordat of 1802.
 Necessary renovation work had not been carried out, while an arson attack had affected the north chapel in 1904.
 Concerned, the Archbishop of Paris wrote to the mayor on April 14, 1906, noting the danger to the faithful of visiting a building in such a state, which the mayor was nevertheless not legally bound to maintain.
 Faced with the council's refusal, the religious authorities threatened to stop worshiping in the church.
 On April 27, the council gave in and voted to demolish the church.
 On June 2, Minister Aristide Briand wrote to the mayor, advising him to demolish “only what is strictly necessary.”
 The municipality ignored this advice.
 In the tense context of the passing of the law, the affair caused controversy in the major Catholic newspapers, further aggravated by the affair of the church bells: after the war of 1870, only one remained and, in 1897, the parish priest Combel had acquired four of them by subscription, which became, after the demolition of the old church, the property of the commune.

 Statue of the Virgin and Child, in the choir of the church.
 Dating from 1829, it was initially intended to adorn a church located on Mont Valérien.